A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Summary

 \section{Summary}

-In this study, we have systematically investigated the structural, electronic, and anisotropic properties of metallocenes based on 4d and 3d transition metals.
+In this study, we have systematically investigated the structural, electronic, and magnetic anisotropic properties of metallocenes based on 4d and 3d transition metals.
 Our vibrational analysis reveals that most of these systems maintain structural stability within the considered ligand environment, while others experience Jahn-Teller distortions that reduce their symmetry from $S_{10}$ to $C_i$, resulting in modifications to their electronic structure.
 We also explore the impact of smaller ligands, observing that while ligand size influences vibrational stability, the electronic structure remains largely unaffected as long as the original $S_{10}$ symmetry is preserved.
-This suggests that smaller ligand models are sufficient to capture the key electronic features of these systems.
+These results show that reduced-ligand models can reproduce the electronic structure of the high-symmetry configurations.
+However, they do not provide a reliable description of structural stability and vibrational properties.

-In these metallocenes, the Cp$_2$ ligands function as electron-withdrawing groups, facilitating charge transfer from the metal center to the ligands, as evidenced by our charge-density calculations.
-This metal–ligand hybridization strongly affects the crystal-field splitting and the ordering of the $d$ orbitals, which subsequently governs the magnetic properties of the molecules.
+In the metallocenes, the Cp$_2$ ligands act as electron-withdrawing groups, promoting charge transfer from the metal center to the ligands, as confirmed by our charge-density calculations.
+This metal–ligand hybridization significantly modifies the crystal-field splitting and the ordering of the $d$ orbitals, thus governing the magnetic properties of the molecules.

-The calculated anisotropy energies suggest that these metallocenes are unlikely to exhibit sufficiently large uniaxial barriers for effective magnetic memory operation.
-However, a comparative analysis across the 3d and 4d series provides valuable insight into how the magnetic properties of metallocenes evolve with transition metals and their charge state.
-This understanding is crucial for the controlled tuning of similar molecular systems. \\
+The calculated magnetic anisotropy energies indicate that these metallocenes are unlikely to possess sufficiently large uniaxial anisotropy barriers for robust magnetic memory applications.
+Our analysis of the 3d and 4d series reveals that the magnetic anisotropy is governed primarily by the ordering of the orbitals near the Fermi level, rather than by the number of d electrons alone.
+The Jahn-Teller effect lifts the orbital degeneracies of some metallocenes, which induces transverse magnetic anisotropy and therefore enables the quantum tunneling of magnetization.